y1zhou/knowledge-base/content/series/bayesian-stat/3-bayesian-inference-binomial/index.md

 | MAP                |                                0.915 |                                0.866 |
 | 95% posterior CI   |                       (0.854, 0.951) |                       (0.810, 0.908) |

-Posterior 2 is shifted left of 1, since we specified an informative prior which was centered around $\theta = 0.75$.
+Posterior 2 is shifted to the left of 1, since we specified an informative prior which was centered around $\theta = 0.75$.
 Both posteriors are concentrated on a small set of values.

 ## Concluding remarks